Armagh City F.C.: History

-In the 2011-12 season Armagh City F.C Youth (U18) created history by winning their first ever national trophy, the Harry Cavan Irish Youth Cup, defeating Cliftonville 1-0 in the final with a goal from Barry Quinn, the side was managed by John Hynds and Martin Grimley, and captained by Matthew Hynds.
-On the run to the final the Eagles defeated, Ballymoney United 9-0, Woodvale F.C 7-0 and Glenavon F.C 3-1.
-In a successful year for the youth side they also lifted the League title undefeated and the League Cup completing a impressive domestic treble.
+In the 2011–12 season Armagh City F.C.
+Youth (U18) created history by winning their first ever national trophy, the Harry Cavan Irish Youth Cup, defeating Cliftonville 1–0 in the final with a goal from Barry Quinn, the side was managed by John Hynds and Martin Grimley, and captained by Matthew Hynds.
+On the run to the final the Eagles defeated, Ballymoney United 9–0, Woodvale F.C.
+7-0 and Glenavon F.C.
+3–1.
+In a successful year for the youth side they also lifted the League title undefeated and the League Cup completing an impressive domestic treble.

-In the 2013-14 season Armagh City F.C won the double by winning the league and Bob Radcliffe Cup, the side, captained by Liam Cullen also reached the Intermediate Cup Final but were defeated by Bangor F.C 2-1.
+In the 2013–14 season Armagh City F.C. won the double by winning the league and Bob Radcliffe Cup, the side, captained by Liam Cullen also reached the Intermediate Cup Final but were defeated by Bangor F.C.
+2–1.

 The club over the years has reached several Mid Ulster Cup finals with a reasonably large following and have came close to promotion to the NIFL Premiership.
-The club was relegated to the Premier Intermediate League in the 2016-17 season following a disappointing 7-1 loss to Newry City in the championship relegation play off over two legs.
+The club was relegated to the Premier Intermediate League in the 2016–17 season following a disappointing 7–1 loss to Newry City in the championship relegation play off over two legs.
 Manager Marty Rice then resigned.

 In the summer of 2017 former Cliftonville player Joe Kerr took over as manager of the club for the 2017/18 season with Alex Clifford and Mickey O'Neill as his assistants.
+Kerr departed from the club in June 2021, with his successor, Shea Campbell being appointed the following day.

+In the 2023–24 season, Armagh finished second in the Premier Intermediate with 52 points.
+This gave them a chance of promotion to the NIFL Championship via the promotion play-offs.
+Armagh faced Dergview.
+The first leg resulted in a draw, whilst the second ended in a penalty shoot-out.
+Armagh won the shoot-out 6–5 to secure a place in the second tier of Northern Irish football for the following season.